 Devopness documentation authoring guidelines

-Devopness docs are used by people deploying infrastructure and apps, and by AI agents that support that work.
+Devopness docs are used by people deploying infrastructure and apps, and by AI agents connected through the Devopness MCP server.
 This guide is for human contributors, including:

 • developers